Official NAQT Rules

 - If a player answers because an official incorrectly identified who signaled first, the tossup must be replaced.
 The determination of whether a moderator correctly or incorrectly identified a player is not protestable.

-- If the moderator inadvertently reveals the answer to a tossup question after one team has given an incorrect response, but before the other team has had a chance to answer, the moderator will read a replacement tossup for the second team only, off the clock.
-If neither team has had a chance to answer, the tossup question is thrown out and replaced off the clock.
-The clock is turned back on for a bonus.
+- If the moderator inadvertently reveals the answer to a tossup question after one team has given an incorrect response, but before the other team has had a chance to answer, the moderator will read a replacement tossup for the second team only.
+If neither team has had a chance to answer, the moderator will read a replacement tossup to both teams.

 - Players may engage in non-verbal, non-written conferral with teammates (not alternates, coaches, or spectators) on tossup questions, provided that the conferring does not convey any information about the substance of the answer.
 In other words, players may hold their signaling devices forward, gesticulate, or otherwise indicate that they know the answer, but cannot indicate in any manner what they believe the answer to be, nor can they communicate with teammates verbally or in writing.
 Illegal conferring on a tossup question (including cases of players responding without having signaled) will be treated as an incorrect response (including the assessment of an interrupt penalty if it occurred prior to the end of the tossup question and the other team had not already responded).